Mbatha-Marvin/ResumeBuilder/README.md

 Usage
 ------------

-Clone this repository then create .env for db connection creadentials
+Clone this repository then create .env for db connection creadentials by navigating to backend first

 ```bash